 - Flow isn’t strong enough for soft coral tanks

 Verdict: Though this circulation pump isn’t built for large tanks or soft corals, you can still receive benefits if you have a small fish tank or add more than one.
-And to learn more about this circulation pump, check it on Amazon.
+And to learn more about this circulation pump, check it out on Amazon.

 The Marineland Maxi-Jet Pro is a multipurpose pump.
 It is a three-in-one powered device that completes several tasks at once.